CK Travels

 Fuhong Beef Noodles Taipei

 As it quite a small space inside Fuhong Beef Noodles, it can get very cosy in there as you share tables – luckily, the chap next to us was very friendly telling us to add pickled cabbage to our beef noodle soup.
-He also mentioned that the soft drinks were free from the vending machine at the front.
-Bonus.
+He also mentioned that the soft drinks were free from the vending machine at the front (bonus!) and that you can get free soup top-ups.
+So we did!

-The beef noodles at Fuhong are melt in your mouth marvellous, with handmade noodles and soft, super juicy slices of beef – and it was only around $70 NTD a dish – no wonder it is so popular.
+The beef noodles at Fuhong are melt in your mouth marvellous, with handmade noodles and soft, super juicy slices of beef – and it was only around $70 NTD for a medium sized dish – no wonder it is so popular.

 Fuhong Beef Noodles Taipei